AndrewSRea/My_Learning_Port/Bootstrap/README.md

 * **Gutters are also responsive and customizable.** [Gutter classes are available](#gutters) across all breakpoints, with all the same sizes as Bootstrap's [margin and padding spacing](#spacing).
 Change horizontal gutters with `.gx-*` classes, vertical gutters with `.gy-*`, or all gutters with `.g-*` classes. `.g-0` is also available to remove gutters.

-* **Sass variabless, maps, and mixins power the grid.** If you don't want to use the predefined grid classes in Bootstrap, you can use Bootstrap's grid's source Sass to create your own with more semantic markup.
+* **Sass variables, maps, and mixins power the grid.** If you don't want to use the predefined grid classes in Bootstrap, you can use Bootstrap's grid's source Sass to create your own with more semantic markup.
 Bootstrap also includes some CSS custom properties to consume these Sass variables for even greater flexibility for you.

 Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#flexbug-9).

-#### Grid options
+### Grid options

 Bootstrap's grid system can adapt across all six default breakpoints, and any breakpoints you customize.
 The six default grid tiers are as follows: